 Comprehensive Plan 2040

 Beginning with the Georgia Planning Act of 1989, every local government in Georgia is required to develop and adopt a long-range comprehensive plan in order to maintain Qualified Local Government (QLG) status.
 This plan is a 20-year policy guide that assesses current conditions, projects future trends, develops strategies and goals, and creates a work program to achieve these goals.
 According to the Georgia Planning Act, these plans must be updated every ten years.
-The City of Marietta performed the last comprehensive plan update in 2006.
-The next update is due by October 31, 2017.
+The City of Marietta adopted its current plan update on October 11, 2017, and is in the process of updating the plan for 2022.